-Since the 2002-2003 period, a full survey of the groundwater in the immediate vicinity of the site has been undertaken at three of the five bores on two occasions during each monitoring year, along with associated receiving water monitoring (two surface water sites).
-Bores GND0518 and GND1217 are no longer available for sampling.
-The first round of sampling was carried out during the summer period, on 17 March 2022, while the second was conducted on 21 June 2022 during the autumn sampling season.
-The locations of the monitoring bores are shown in Figure 2.
-The results of the sampling are given in Table 7 and Table 8, and compared to the maximum acceptable value (MAV) of the NZ Drinking Water standards (DWSNZ).
+Since the 2002-2003 period, a full survey of the groundwater in the immediate vicinity of the site has been undertaken at two of the five bores on two occasions during each monitoring year, along with associated receiving water monitoring (two surface water sites).
+Bores GND0518, GND1217, and GND1218 are no longer available for sampling.
+The first round of sampling was carried out during the summer period, on 3 March 2023, while the second was conducted on 26 June 2023 during the autumn period.
+The locations of the monitoring bores are shown in Figure 4.
+The results of the sampling are given in Table 5, and compared to the maximum acceptable value (MAV) of the NZ Drinking Water standards 2022 (DWSNZ).